TIGR LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, July 11, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in UP Fintech Holding Limited ("UP Fintech" or the "Company") ( TIGR) of a class action securities lawsuit.
+NEW YORK, July 13, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of UP Fintech investors who were adversely affected by alleged securities fraud between April 29, 2020 and May 16, 2023.
 Follow the link below to get more information and be contacted by a member of our team: